decipher-cs/cipher-connect/README.md

 - [ ] Show ghost text when user types (not good performance but would look really good).
 - [ ] Send a private message to yourself.
 - [ ] Extract list function from TemproratyDrawer into a separate component.
+- [ ] A loader/ spinner for each element that depends on fetching data from server.

 ## License